KarlZoghbi/AssureLink/README.md

 <!-- project philosophy -->
 <img src="./readme/title2.svg"/>

-> A mobile app for ordering coffee on-the-go, making it easier for coffee lovers to get their favorite beverages without waiting in line.
+> A mobile app for getting insurance, making it easier for people to get insured with a AI-powered risk assesment so they can get the most accurate risk results.
 >
-> Coffee Express aims to streamline the coffee-ordering process by providing a user-friendly platform for customers to place orders and pick up their coffee at their convenience.
-We believe in enhancing the coffee experience by saving time and ensuring customer satisfaction.
+>Assurelink aims to provide the best risk outcomes so that the client pays according to his results..
+We believe in enhancing the insurance experience by saving time, money and ensuring customer satisfaction.

 ### User Stories
-- As a user, I want to browse the menu, so I can find my favorite coffee drinks.
+- As a user, I want to choose my insurance type, so I can get insured based on my needs.
-- As a user, I want to customize my order, so I can add or remove ingredients according to my preferences.
+- As a user, I want to pay via blockchain, so I can feel safe with my payments.
-- As a user, I want to pay for my order through the app, so I can avoid waiting in line at the store.
+- As a admin, I want to add or change the risk assesment questions, so I can always get the most accurate risk results.

 <br><br>